Job Application Form Template

 - Cultural Fit – Work to ensure that the applicant will fit in with the culture of the company rather than be disruptive.

 - Toe the line – Make sure you stay in compliance with federal and state regulations including E-Verify, new hire reporting and taxes.

 - Face Time – For jobs that require more skills, consider having more than one person interview the applicant.

 - Trial Periods – Don't be afraid to hire for a 30 day trial period.
 This trial time will give you the insight you need, but still allow you to part company if things aren’t working out.
 (Make sure you get the proper legal language in the employment contract).

-- 10 Steps to Hiring Your First Employee at sba.gov - This article has some great tips on how to prepare and to hire your first employee.
+- Hire and Manage Employees at sba.gov - This article has some great tips on how to prepare and to hire your first employee.
 Make sure everything is in order.

-- E-Verify Assistance at uscis.gov (U.S. Citizenship and Immigration Services) - This government site will guide you through the E-Verify process to confirm an job applicant's eligibility for employment in the U.S.
+- E-Verify Assistance at e-verify.gov (U.S. Citizenship and Immigration Services) - This government site will guide you through the E-Verify process to confirm an job applicant's eligibility for employment in the U.S.